ibellinfantie/ocp-power-ansible-automation/README.md

 ### IBM Power Systems.

 This project should work on all versions of IBM Power from Power8 upwards.
 However, only currently tested an OpenShift install on Power8 with OCP 4.12.0 .
-Will not work with the latest 4.12 or 4.12.30 on Power8.
+Will not work with the latest version of 4.12 or 4.12.30 on Power8.
-Can work for versions of OCP just above 4.12.0 but not as yet tested.
+Can work for versions of OCP just above 4.12.0 but not as yet tested all.
-Please check on https://mirror.openshift.com/pub/openshift-v4/ppc64le/dependencies/rhcos/  for coreOS versions
+Please check on https://mirror.openshift.com/pub/openshift-v4/ppc64le/dependencies/rhcos/  for coreOS versions Deployments on Power9 and Power10 will be confirmed shortly.

 ### IBM PowerVC